LinguistDeveloper/clarive/docs/en/rules/palette/dashlets/ci-graph.markdown

 index: 400
 icon: ci-grey
 ---

-Shows a CI Graph in the dashboard.
+* Shows a CI Graph in the dashboard.
+* At least one item must be selected.

-There are a list of elements can be configured in the dashlet:
+* There are a list of elements can be configured in the dashlet:

 ### Dimensions of the dashlet